pingcap/docs-cn/FAQ.md

 2. If a slow query occurs, you can locate the `tidb-server` instance where the slow query is and the slow query time point using Grafana and find the SQL statement information recorded in the log on the corresponding node.

+3. In addition to the log, you can also view the slow query using the `admin show slow` command.
+For details, see [`admin show slow` command](sql/slow-query.md#admin-show-slow-command).

 #### How to add the `label` configuration if `label` of TiKV was not configured when I deployed the TiDB cluster for the first time?

 The configuration of TiDB `label` is related to the cluster deployment architecture.
 It is important and is the basis for PD to execute global management and scheduling.
 If you did not configure `label` when deploying the cluster previously, you should adjust the deployment structure by manually adding the `location-labels` information using the PD management tool `pd-ctl`, for example, `config set location-labels "zone, rack, host"` (you should configure it based on the practical `label` level name).